Joseph Bell (engineer): Legacy

-Bell's body was never recovered.
-His wife and brother-in-law, William Ralph, inherited his farm in Farlam; he had become its full owner since 1904 after his father's death.
+Bell's wife and brother-in-law, William Ralph, inherited his farm in Farlam; he had become its full owner since 1904 after his father's death.
 The farm was immediately sold because both Bell's wife and children never wanted to live in Farlam.

 The parish church of St Faith in Waterloo near Liverpool has a plate commemorating Bell.
 The village cemetery at Farlam also has a memorial to Bell.
+The Titanic Engineers' Memorial in Southampton names and commemorates Bell and the other engineers of the ship.